bude-holiday/bude-holiday.github.io/pages/home.md

 **Bude**

 [The Bank](https://www.thebankatbude.co.uk)…   a lovely Tapas bar, always busy you may need to book.
+The Bank have installed small outside pods to allow to isolate from the restaurant.

 [Olive Tree](https://www.olivetreebude.co.uk)…  fantastic local food and a lovely sunny early evening spot.